 “Dissis howie learn.”

-The witch smiled and patted Tildy’s cheek, leaving a brown dollop behind.
+The witch smiled and patted her cheek, leaving a brown dollop behind.
 “Well, one would hope!
-Let’s get to market.
-With some luck on your part, you’ll be smudgeless before we arrive.”
+Let’s get to the market.
+I expect a grand day ahead of us.”

-“A strange scent dances on the wind today,” the witch said in a voice that sounded intrigued.
-They stopped.
+They reached the end of the fair and entered the town proper.
+“A strange scent dances on the wind,” the witch said in a voice that sounded intrigued.
+They stopped beneath the sign of the Dancing Wolf, a popular tavern.
 Tildy smelled a dozen unfamiliar fragrances, savors, and aromas.
 However, she knew that tone.
-When something seemed unfamiliar to the witch, it was a true curiosity.
+When the witch couldn’t identify something, it was a true curiosity.

 A young boy collided with Tildy, falling to the ground at her feet.